FatemaSultana85/Mini-Weather-Station-with-Eco-Friendly-Features/README.md

 Weather Station

 ### Description:
 Weather warnings are important forecasts because they are used to protect life and property.
-The system was proposed where future weather expectations were determined.
-The goal was to build a mini weather station where five fundamental physical parameters for weather prediction viz. temperature, humidity, air pressure, raindrop, a warning will be captured and real-time will also be shown.
+The goal was to build a mini weather station where temperature, humidity, air pressure, raindrop, a warning will be captured and real-time will also be shown.

 ### Required Components